Um Won-sang

-Um Won-sang (Korean: 엄원상; born 6 January 1999) is a South Korean footballer, who plays as a winger for Ulsan Hyundai and the South Korea national team.
+Um Won-sang (Korean: 엄원상; born 6 January 1999) is a South Korean footballer who plays as a winger or a forward for Ulsan HD and the South Korea national team.

 He mainly plays as a right winger, and he is considered one of the most promising players of his generation in South Korea, regarding his speed, his ball control, his dribbling skills and his creativity.

 Club career

 A graduate of Ajou University, in 2019 he signed his first professional contract with Gwangju FC, hailing from his hometown, and was given the number 17 shirt.
 On March 3, 2019, in the first game of the season against Seoul E-Land, Um made his professional debut, coming in for the injured Kim Jeong-hwan at the 39th minute and being involved in a 2–0 win for his side.
 He also debuted in the national FA Cup, scoring a goal in the "Griffins"' win against the representatives of the Andong College after a penalty shoot-out: he didn't take part in Gwangju's following game (a 3–0 loss against Suwon Samsung Bluewings) and several K League 2 matches, as he was involved in the FIFA U-20 World Cup.

 Mainly used as a substitute throughout the first half of the season, he featured more frequently in the starting XI during the second half, and scored his first goal on September 1, when he netted the opener against Ansan Greeners, but couldn't avoid Gwangju's 2–1 final defeat.
 He added another one on October 27, taking part in his team's 3-0 win against Suwon FC.
 Um concluded his debut professional season with 16 total appearances and two goals, contributing to the "Griffins"' victory of the league title and consequent promotion to the K League 1.

 In 2020, Um missed Gwangju's first three games of the season: however, he scored on his debut in the top-tier league, as his team drew 1–1 with Ulsan Hyundai.
 Manager Park Jin-sub soon established him as a frequent starter of his side, as Um usually formed an attacking partnership with left winger Willyan and center-forward Felipe Silva.
 On July 5, 2020, he served his first assist to Felipe in a 2–4 loss against Daegu FC.
 On August 1, he scored his first brace in a 3–1 away win against Incheon United, and another one came on September 12, in a 3–3 draw against Jeonbuk Hyundai Motors: in this last occasion, his former goal was a volley lob over the head of goalkeeper Song Bum-keun, while the latter one was a shot in the bottom corner of the net after an assist by Lim Min-hyeok.

 Despite being only in the second year of his senior career, in 2020 Um registered 23 appearances, seven goals and two assists, taking part in the "Griffins"' surprising sixth placement at the end of the season.